 In September 2020, Governor Whitmer signed an executive order that commits Michigan to be carbon neutral in all sectors - electricity, transportation, and buildings - by 2050, and to achieve 28% cuts in emissions by 2025.
 This is in line with what scientific bodies like the Intergovernmental Panel on Climate Change deem necessary to avoid catastrophic impacts of global warming.
 A complete shift to carbon-free energy sources will be a big task and will take some time to achieve.
 We must get started now and we must make sure that everyone benefits, especially those most impacted by pollution, climate, and loss of jobs from this transition.

-Stanford University researchers have found that fully powering Michigan with renewable energy by 2050 would create nearly 150,000 jobs, save more than 1,700 lives per year, and save the average Michigander close to $11,000 annually in energy, health, and climate costs.
+A study done by Stanford University found that fully powering Michigan with renewable energy by 2050 would create nearly 150,000 jobs, save more than 1,700 lives per year, and save the average Michigander close to $11,000 annually in energy, health, and climate costs.
 Many other studies have backed up these findings.
 We are working to support this

 2. Electrify Transportation and Mobility for All